Wednesday, November 13, 2024

 In 2017, the Liberty Bell was on loan from the Cosmosphere in Kansas to the Children's Museum of Indianapolis so we took a trip down to see it.
 It was the second Mercury flight and after re-entry, the door blew open, Grissom almost drowned, and the capsule sank.
 For many years, Grissom was accused of panicking and blowing the door open prematurely.
 Being the seasoned pilot he was, this was unlikely but he had to live this down the rest of his life.
 The capsule was recovered in 1999, long after his death.

-A few years later we made a trip to the Cosmosphere in Hutchinson, Kansas, where the Liberty Bell had not yet returned.
+Sometime later we made a trip to the Cosmosphere in Hutchinson, Kansas, where the Liberty Bell had not yet returned.

 In 2017, we visited the Kennedy Space Center where 50 years after the Apollo 1 fire, the center put the hatch doors on display.
 The astronauts, Grissom, White, and Chaffee were sitting in the capsule on the launch pad for pre-launch testing in 1967.
 A fire broke out and all three were asphyxiated before they could get out of the capsule.